zverok/yard-junk/README.md

 ## Reasons

-Small problems in docs lead to decrease of readability and usability.
+Small problems in docs lead to a decrease in readability and usability.
 But it is hard to check for all those problems manually due to YARD's cumbersome output, and lack of CI-ready doc checking tools.

-Idea of regularly structured logger was initially [proposed](https://github.com/lsegal/yard/issues/1007) as an enhancement for YARD itself, and even some steps were maid by YARD's author in that direction, but the idea was abandoned since.
+The idea of a regularly structured logger was initially [proposed](https://github.com/lsegal/yard/issues/1007) as an enhancement for YARD itself, and even some steps were made by YARD's author in that direction, but the idea was abandoned since.

 Therefore, this independent tool was made.